Unable to Locate Complete Label Info

-As a group, the brand features an average protein content of 25% and a mean fat level of 12%.
+As a group, the brand features an average protein content of 25% and a mean fat level of 13%.
 Together, these figures suggest a carbohydrate content of 55% for the overall product line.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-With no sign of any plant-based protein boosters, this looks like the profile of a kibble containing only a modest amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.

-Please note some products have been given higher or lower ratings based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.
+Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.